1889 Institute

 by Benjamin Lepak | Oct 26, 2020 | Legal

-Amicus Brief to the Supreme Court of the United States in the Case of Oklahoma v.
-Johnson & Johnson Authors Benjamin Lepak Abstract This paper is an amicus (or friend of the court) brief urging the Oklahoma Supreme Court to reverse the decision of a trial court...
+Amicus Brief to the Supreme Court of Oklahoma in the Case of Oklahoma v.
+Johnson & Johnson Authors Benjamin Lepak Abstract This paper is an amicus (or friend of the court) brief urging the Oklahoma Supreme Court to reverse the decision of a trial court that...

 Stopping a Judicial Power Grab Before it Upends Oklahoma